You’ve heard about RFID tracking systems and how they can revolutionize your retail business. But what exactly are they, and why should you care?

 RFID self-checkout provides many benefits compared to barcode-based systems:

-• Faster checkout – Entire baskets are processed rapidly instead of individual scans.
-Overall time per transaction can match regular checkout lanes.
+- Faster checkout – Entire baskets are processed rapidly instead of individual scans.
+Overall time per transaction is significantly lower than traditional checkout lanes.

 With RFID costs falling and technology advancing, RFID-based automated checkout will soon become ubiquitous across retail stores.
 It creates a win-win – improving inventory accuracy for retailers while providing customers with a faster and hassle-free checkout experience.